stanfordnlp/CoreNLP/index.md

 ## Citing Stanford CoreNLP in papers

-If you're just running the CoreNLP pipeline, please cite this CoreNLP demo paper.
-If you're dealing in depth with particular annotators, you're also encouraged to cite the papers that cover individual components.
+If you&rsquo;re just running the CoreNLP pipeline, please cite this CoreNLP demo paper.
+If you&rsquo;re dealing in depth with particular annotators, you&rsquo;re also encouraged to cite the papers that cover individual components.
 You can find more information on the Stanford NLP [software pages](http://nlp.stanford.edu/software/index.shtml) and/or [publications page](http://nlp.stanford.edu/publications.shtml).